philkleer/philkleer/README.md

 - 👨🏻‍💻 work: training as Data Scientist (DataScientest)
 - 🗣️: 🇩🇪, 🇧🇷, 🇺🇸

-I am a trained social scientist with a strong focus on quantitative analysis and methods.
-Before completing my doctorate at the University of Giessen, I studied at the Universities of Cologne and Vienna.
-Through projects (research and teaching) I have strengthened my ability to conceptualize, plan and implement projects.
-In recent years, I have had two international research stays: Universidade Federal de Pernambuco in Recife, Brazil and Universidad de Carlos III in Madrid.
-During these research stays and at international conferences/workshops, I have demonstrated my interpersonal and cultural skills.
-These experiences in (international) teams have sharpened my ability to work and contribute effectively in different environments.
-Further information can be found in the [Résumé](https://bpkleer.github.io/files/resume-kleer-en.pdf).
+I am a social scientist with a strong focus on quantitative analyses and methods.
+I am currently seeking new challenges in the field of **Data Science** in 🇪🇺 or 🇧🇷 to apply my analytical and technical skills in data-driven decision-making and innovative research.

+Before completing my PhD at the University of Giessen, I studied at the Universities of Cologne and Vienna, where I successfully designed and implemented projects.
+International research stays, conferences, and working in international teams have strengthened my intercultural and team-oriented skills.
+I look forward to working in dynamic environments and contributing to the advancement of data-driven solutions.
+For more information, please see my [résumé](https://bpkleer.github.io/files/resume-kleer-en.pdf).

 ## 🔍 What I Bring to the Table: